end2endzone/end2endzone-hugo/content/blog/2016-01-16-best-way-to-remove-ads-from-hdhomerun-recordings-no-intermediate-file-required.md

 VirtualDub Frameserver Mode
 The frameserver is now ready to provide frames to other applications.
 Leave the dialog running until the encoding with handbrake is complete.
 Press

 _Stop serving_ button to return to VirtualDub's editing mode.
 A safe way to know if VirtualDub is done serving frames is to look at the "_Number of frames served_" value.
-If it stopped increasing, it means that Handbrake and the frameclient is done processing all frames. *** Warning:** Pressing _Stop serving_&nbsp;button while the frame server is serving frames to Handbrake might corrupt your output (compressed) video.
+If it stopped increasing, it means that Handbrake and the frameclient is done processing all frames. *** Warning:** Pressing _Stop serving_ button while the frame server is serving frames to Handbrake might corrupt your output (compressed) video.

 ### Missing frameclients issue ?